 Is the 6G Service available in my area?

-Use the postcode checker on the this website or contact us by phone or email to check.
+Use the postcode checker above or contact us by phone or email to check.

-After you have finished placing your order with 6G, we will conduct a site survey, to assess the best place to put the transceiver on your property.
-Then, our installation team will book an appointment that suits you, ready for them to get you up and running on our network.
-After that, you will enjoy super-fast Air Fibre.
+After you have finished placing your order with 6G, we will conduct a site survey to assess the best place to put the transceiver on your property.
+Then our installation team will book an appointment that suits you, ready for them to come and get you up and running.

 What happens on installation day?